project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 # ax.spines['right'].set_visible(False)
 ```

-From the above plot, we can see that the fusion rate for deuterium in palladium O-sites (at 250 pm) is about 82 orders of magnitude smaller than for $\rm D_2$ in a gas.
+From the above plot, we can see that, in the absence of electron screening, the fusion rate for deuterium in palladium O-sites (at 250 pm) would be about 82 orders of magnitude smaller than for $\rm D_2$ in a gas.

+Let's now see how much of an effect electron screening can have.

 ## Screened fusion rates